yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-multi-data-centre/setup-slave-data-centres.md

 },
 ```

-Lastly, we add the sections that enforce the RPC Slave mechanism:
+Lastly, we add the sections that enforce the Worker mechanism:

 ```{.json}
 "slave_options": {